2021 SIMRACINGHUB F1 LEAGUE REGULATIONS

 3.2 - It is the driver's responsibility to have an adequate Internet connection to ensure safe participation in an event.
 The SRH Management reserves the right to exclude a driver from an event if an inadequate Internet connection is detected that could potentially hinder the safety of other participants.

-3.3 - It is the driver's responsibility to confirm participation in an event prior to the scheduled start of Qualifying.
+3.3 - It is the driver's responsibility to confirm participation in an event up to a day before the race at the latest.
 Drivers must confirm participation by registering on the event's official page.
-Registrations for an event will close right after the conclusion of the Official Practice on Tuesday.
-The SRH Management reserves the right to call upon a reserve driver as a replacement for any driver who did not register on time and did not complete at least 10 timed laps on the official SRHF1 rFactor 2 server provided that said reserve driver has completed at least 25 timed laps by the conclusion of the Official Practice.
+The SRH Management reserves the right to call upon a reserve driver as a replacement for any driver who did not register on time and did not complete at least 10 timed laps on the official SRHF1 rFactor 2 server provided that said reserve driver has completed at least 25 timed laps.

 4.2 - Drivers that finished the previous season in the Top 14 of the Ranking are automatically granted a license for next season.